GameFoundry/bsf/README.md

 [Editor video overview] (https://youtu.be/WJsYOyCXGEU)

 # About
 Banshee was created and is developed by Marko Pintera.
-It started as a hobby project but is now on track to becoming a quality professional solution.
-It's still a work in progress but new features are added steadily, and it's slowly closing in towards the first stable release.
+The goal of Banshee is to create a high quality open source game engine that is intuitive to use and easy to extend.

-I'm happy to connect with other developers, so feel free to contact me at [e-mail] (http://scr.im/39d1) or add me on [LinkedIn] (https://goo.gl/t6pPPs).
+I'm happy to connect with other developers, feel free to contact me at [e-mail] (http://scr.im/39d1) or add me on [LinkedIn] (https://goo.gl/t6pPPs).